Sri Sathya Sai Central Trust: Healthcare projects

 Besides employees, volunteers across various disciplines spend time regularly with the aim of contributing service to society.

 It is hoped that the healthcare projects initiated by the Trust may serve as a model for other individuals and organizations to create similar hospitals in the service of mankind.
-Altruism can become one of the foremost impetuses of caregivers and replication of such a model may well lead the world into an era in which altruism becomes the key attribute of healthcare economics.

 Sri Sathya Sai Institute of Higher Medical Sciences, Prasanthigram

 On 22 November 1991, a day before the 65th birthday of Sathya Sai Baba, P. V. Narasimha Rao, the then Prime Minister of India had flown down to Puttaparthi and inaugurated the 220-bed super-specialty hospital.
 It was built in 10 months, at a cost of Rs 300 crores with the aim of providing free medical care to the sick and ailing with dedication, commitment, love, and the best of skills, so that they will be cured in body, mind and spirit.

 The specialties offered include cardiology, ophthalmology, urology, gastroenterology, CTVS and orthopedics.
 Former head of AIIMS, Dr. Amarnath Safaya was appointed as the first director of the hospital.